justinHe123/NurLabsWeb/README.md

     npm install

-Run the following command with environmental variables set up to start the server:
+Run the following command with environmental variables set up to start the server (Requires heroku):

     heroku local